LianjiaTech/retrofit-spring-boot-starter/README_EN.md

 ### Log printing

 In many cases, we want to record the http request log.
-You can global control whether the log is enabled through `retrofit.enableLog` configuration.
+You can global control whether the log is enabled through `retrofit.log.enable` configuration.
 For each interface, you can control whether to enable it through the `enableLog` of `@RetrofitClient`.
 You can specify the log printing level and log printing strategy of each interface through `logLevel` and `logStrategy`. `Retrofit-spring-boot-starter` supports five log printing levels( `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`) which default to `INFO` and four log printing strategy( `NONE`, `BASIC`, `HEADERS`, `BODY`) which default to `BASIC`.
 The meanings of the 4 log printing strategies are as follows:

 1. `NONE`：No logs.
 2. `BASIC`：Logs request and response lines.